-To this end, the following acts are and shall remain prohibited at any time and in any place whatsoever with respect to the above-mentioned persons:
+To this end, the following acts are and shall remain prohibited at any time and in any place whatsoever with respect to the above-mentioned persons -

-- (a) violence to life and person, in particular, murder of all kinds, mutilation, cruel treatment and torture; - (b) taking of hostages; - (c) outrages upon personal dignity, in particular, humiliating and degrading treatment; - (d) the passing of sentences and the carrying out of executions without previous judgment pronounced by a regularly constituted court, affording all the judicial guarantees which are recognised as indispensable by civilised peoples. - (2) The wounded and sick shall be collected and cared for.
+(a) violence of life and person, in particular murder of all kinds, mutilation, cruel treatment and torture;

+(c) outrages upon personal dignity, in particular, humiliating and degrading treatment;

+(d) the passing of sentences and the carrying out of executions without previous judgment pronounced by a regularly constituted court, affording all the judicial guarantees which are recognized as indispensable by civilized peoples.

+(2) The wounded and sick shall be collected and cared for.